BierOne/BierOne.github.io/_posts/2024-11-07-blog-trip-okinawa.md

 layout: post
 title:  Backpack trails in Japan - Okinawa 沖繩篇
 date: 2024-11-7
 description: This is what life looks like.
+Naha, Nago, and Motobu.
 authors:
   - name: Yibing (Bill) Liu
 #comments: true